DavidCdeB/ChemReact/README.md

 `ase convert OUTCAR_1 OUTCAR_2 OUTCAR_3 trajectory.traj`

-## 2. Detecting molecules at each time step
+## 2. Speciation: detecting molecules at each time step

 The script `detect_molecules_6.py` will take that trajectory file and will count the number of molecules found at each time step.
 This results in the generation of files of the type: